-5.1 Title IX Program Officer

-The Title IX Program Officer is the Title IX Coordinator for the University and oversees the review of reports and Formal Complaints associated with this policy.
-The Title IX Program Officer also oversees the implementation of interim actions, support measures, the investigation process, and administration of the hearings associated with alleged violations of this policy.
-The Title IX Program Officer is also charged with monitoring compliance with Title IX; providing education and training; tracking and reporting annually on all incidents in violation of this policy.
+Title IX Program Officer: The Title IX Program Officer is the Title IX Coordinator for the University and oversees the review of reports and Formal Complaints associated with this policy.
+The Title IX Program Officer oversees the implementation of interim actions, support measures, the investigation process, and administration of the hearings associated with alleged violations of this policy.
+The Title IX Program Officer is also charged with providing education and training as well as tracking and reporting annually on all incidents in violation of this policy.
 More on the Title IX Program Officer can be found here.